TyxTang/nginx-proxy-manager-with-other-ports/README.md

     -t nginx-proxy-manager-with-other-ports:2 \
     .
 ```
+you can also checkout the `Dockerfile` here for more different info

-# or start the container in your local
+## or start the container in your local

 checkout the `.env` to modify the ports and data dir, and then:
 ```
+git clone
 docker-compose up -d
 ```